 There are not many things as Californian as the poppy (Eschscholzia

-The Antelope Valley Poppy Reserve is one of the best places to see the state’s flower in all its glory.
+The Antelope Valley Poppy Reserve (or Antelope Valley California Poppy Reserve State Natural Reserve) is one of the best places to see the state’s flower in all its glory.
 I have been to other places where the poppies bloom but, for some reason, the orange color is very intense on this spot.
 You see the hills covered in “fire” from miles afar.

 Tip: Be patient since you will have to deal with crowds while going to see the flowers.

 Advice: If you park outside the reserve and enter by foot, consider making a donation at the visitor’s center.
 In that way, you are still contributing to the maintenance of the California State Parks and Reserves.

 See the Joshua Trees at the Arthur B. Ripley Desert Woodland State Park

 Seven miles west of the Poppy Reserve, you will find the Arthur B. Ripley Desert Woodland State Park.